kitty-qi/550_assignment1/README.md

 Levenshtein.ratio
 ```

-Q6: Identify at least three other datasets, each of different top level MIME type
+#### Q6: Identify at least three other datasets, each of different top level MIME type

 Our three other datasets have following MIME types:
-- image/png:
+- image/png
-> We find and download three images of positive words.
-We import Tesseract to extract text from images and compare with narratives.
-We store whether posts have positive words or not in image 1, 2, and 3 in pos1, pos2, and pos3.
+> We find and download three images of positive words (pos1.png, pos2.png, pos3.png). <br>
+We import Tesseract to extract text from images and compare them with narratives.
+We store "TRUE" or "FALSE" depending on whether posts have positive words in these three images in columns Postive Words 1, Postive Words 2, and Postive Words 3.
 - application/api+json
 > We use a public holiday api to find wheter the date of the post is a holiday in each continent or not.
 We use request library to parse api response.
 (EU_holiday for Europe, AM_holiday for Americas, AS_holiday for Asia, AF_holiday for Africa, and OC_holiday for Oceania holiday names).
 Holiday for is the date a global public holiday or not.
 - application/zip
 > We extract zip file, unzip it and get csv file for covid condition.
 It represents users' interest on health and politics.
 Cov_cases, cov_deaths, cov_tests, cov_vaccinations stand for numbers of cases, deaths, tests, and vaccinations in a day globally.

-Q7: Tika-Similarity
+#### Q7: Tika-Similarity